19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Psionic Phantasm.md

 | Range    | 60 feet                                                                      |
 | Domains  | [Air](../../Spell%20Domains/Air.md), [Water](../../Spell%20Domains/Water.md) |

-You target one creature you can see within range and subject it to whatever illusion you can imagine.
-The affected creature chooses whether to suffer the effect you proposed or be frozen with fear ([Incapacitated](../../../../Game%20Procedures/Conditions/Incapacitated.md)) for the duration.
+You target one creature you can see within range and subject it to whatever illusion you can imagine for the duration.

-If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 3 or higher, they make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to resist this spell.
+The affected creature chooses whether to suffer any effect you propose or be [Incapacitated](../../../../Game%20Procedures/Conditions/Incapacitated.md).
+They may use their [Reaction](../../../../Game%20Procedures/Combat/Reaction.md) to make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell.

-If the affected creature touches the illusion, this spell immediately ends.
+*The illusion only appears in the mind of the affected creature; it is psionic not visual.*

 ---
 *Upcast: Increase the DC by 2 per spell level.*